Tooting Bec Lido: History

 Tooting Bec Lido is one of Britain's oldest open-air pools – it opened to the public on Saturday 28 July 1906 as the Tooting Bathing-Lake.
 Digging the lake had been proposed by the Reverend John Hendry Anderson, Rector of Tooting, as a project to provide work for unemployed local men.
 It holds one million gallons (4,500 m3) of water.

 Segregation of the sexes was originally enforced, with women and girls confined to one morning a week.
 Mixed bathing was not introduced until 1931, and then only at specified times.
 At the same time an "aerator", or fountain, was added to help pump the water round the pool and keep it clean.
 The main reason given for this act of modernisation was that more women would be swimming in the pool and higher standards of hygiene were apparently needed.

 Five years later in 1936, a cafe was built along with cubicles with proper doors.
 It was around this time that the pool became known as a "lido" (as this was when the term came into widespread use in England).

 Tooting Bec Lido was nearly closed as a result of Wandsworth council's financial cutbacks in the early 1990s, which resulted in the closure of the borough's other lido at King George's Park.
 It was saved as a result of the campaigning efforts of the SLSC, who took over the management of the Lido outside the summer season.

-Since 1999, Wandsworth has invested in making improvements to the Lido.

-The most visible (and controversial) was the move of the public entrance to the northern "shallow end".
+Since 1999, Wandsworth council has invested in making improvements to the Lido.
+The most visible was the move of the public entrance to the northern "shallow end".
 This removed the need for children and non-swimmers to pass along the narrow paths at the southern "deep end".
-The new entrance was initially highly visible from across the Common, reduced the lido's sense of seclusion, and made the lido's northern terrace windier.
+The new entrance, initially highly visible from across the Common, reduced the lido's sense of seclusion, and made the lido's northern terrace windier.
 Plantings of willow trees outside the entrance are starting to soften the visual impact.

 The pool was drained and repainted in 2005 in advance of a summer programme of events to celebrate the Lido's centenary.
 More fundamental works to reline the pool and relay paving, requiring a prolonged closure period, took place over the winter of 2006–07.
 The Lido reopened to members of the SLSC in March 2007, when they hosted the Cold Water Championships.

 In 2017, a new Pavilion building was constructed at the deep end of the pool on the site of the former entrance.
 This was funded by a large contribution from the accumulated reserves of the SLSC, grant support from SportEngland and funding from Wandsworth Council.
 The Pavilion provides a new all year round sports hall and improved facilities for the life guarding staff.
 Adjacent to the pavilion is some additional terrace space, where is it intended that the brick arches of the original entrance will be reconstructed as a memorial.